Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 “Uh, no thanks then.”

-D popped open another box and started more food onto her plate.
+D popped open another box and started to pile more food onto her plate.
 This time, it was Mrs. Martinez’s cooking.

 “Hey, is that your way of telling me you’ve had coffee before?”
 I asked.